 Step 1: Wrap Or Use Storage Tools

-Put them in airtight containers or wrap them carefully in reusable ziplock bags before placing them in the freezer.
+Put them in airtight containers or resealable Ziploc bags before placing them in the freezer.
 With the cold temperature at 0 F degrees in the freezer, the molecular movements of bacteria and germs will be slowed, making them enter a dormant stage (3).